RichardRosenblat/anima-engine-docs/foundations.md

 * are interchangeable without needing to change the engine
 * are replaceable

+---

+### Package

+A distributable group of modules, adapters, and capability definitions.
+Can be installed into an ANIMA instance to extend functionality in bulk.

+Packages:

+* bundle related capabilities
+* include adapters for those capabilities
+* are versioned
+* can be shared

+---

 ### 3️⃣ **System Boundaries**

 #### What the engine can *never* do